astyrisk/lox/README.md

-a very dumpy implementation of the lox language
+a very dump implementation of the lox language